 Serious incidents are, fortunately, rare, but systems, processes, and individuals are vulnerable to weaknesses and to make mistakes and in an NHS Trust with a safety orientated culture, it is far better for this to be recognised, investigated, and followed up, to reduce the potential for harm.

 NHS England have established a Serious Incident framework under which there are processes and procedures to be followed to ensure serious incidents are identified and investigated and with the underlying objective of learning from mistakes and preventing similar incidents in the future.

 There is no definition of a Serious Incident and there will be differences between Trusts as to how that is defined.
 The NHS attempt to define it as:

 “Events in health care where the potential for learning is so great, or the consequences to patients, families and carers, staff or organisations are so significant, that they warrant using additional resources to mount a comprehensive response.
 Serious incidents can extend beyond patients directly and include incidents which may indirectly impact patient safety or an organisation’s ability to deliver ongoing healthcare”.

 Serious Incidents can include never events and incidents where patients could have been seriously harmed but the harm was ultimately avoided.
 For a more recent example, at the peak of the COVID-19 pandemic, there have been Trusts who have declared a Serious Incident which in this context was due to an excess of patients.

-As a clinical negligence lawyer, however, I more often advise clients on Serious Incidents to an individual usually due to an error at that hospital which has resulted in avoidable harm to that patient.
+As a medical negligence lawyer, however, I more often advise clients on Serious Incidents to an individual usually due to an error at that hospital which has resulted in avoidable harm to that patient.